 - to support extraordinary incremental costs associated with maintaining essential research-related commitments during the COVID-19 pandemic, and then ramping-up to full research activities as physical distancing measures are eased and research activities can resume ($125 million).

-Funding in Stage four will extend the number of weeks from 12 to 24 for research personnel salary support during the Stages 1 & 2 eligibility period, between March 15, 2020 and August 29, 2020.
+Funding in Stage four extended the number of weeks from 12 to 24 for research personnel salary support during the Stages 1 & 2 eligibility period, between March 15, 2020 and August 29, 2020.

 UBC and Affiliated Health Research Institutions Benefiting from CRCEF

-Funding envelopes have been allocated to the University of British Columbia and the following affiliated health research institutions for distribution based on Canadian Association of University Business Officers (CAUBO) data
+Funding envelopes were allocated to the University of British Columbia and the following affiliated health research institutions for distribution based on Canadian Association of University Business Officers (CAUBO) data

 - Interior Health Authority